jatinmandav/Named-Entity-Recognition/README.md

 Named Entity Recognition done using NLTK library and LSTM based network.

+`main.py` takes three input, Name of Person, Name of Organization, Location and calls GoogleScrapper() file to get results from google search and passes the text to **NLTK based NER**.
+Joining of LSTM based NER with GoogleSearch is to be done soon.

 ## Usage - NLTK Based

 For NLTK based NER, run `main.py` using terminal